carlofazioli/cardiathena/agent/ShooterAgent.md

 that it is early in the game when less than half the deck has been played and it is late in the game when more than half the deck has been played.

+`is_last(partial_state : HeartsState) : Boolean` Check if the player is the last one to play in the current trick so they can know whether they need to play safely or not.

 `get_lowest(cards : List) : List` Take a list of cards and find the cards with the lowest value.
 In order to find the value, you use mod thirteen because there are thirteen cards in a suit.
 If there is more than one card that shares the lowest value, they all get to remain in the list so the player can choose